 The Workgroup Engine is available only in a 32-bit Windows version.

-The Server Engines (Zen v13 and Zen Vx Server 13) are available in three distinct platforms:
+The Server Engines (Zen v13 and Zen Cloud Server 13) are available on four distinct platforms:

 - Windows 32-bit

 - Windows 64-bit